How to Get Around Christchurch

 - 140 – The Hub Hornby – Russley – Church Corner – Westfield Riccarton – Moorhouse Ave – Eastgate Shopping Centre – Ferrymead Shops – Mt Pleasant

 The Diamond Harbour Ferry transports between Lyttelton and Diamond Harbour.
-Both commuters and sightseers use the ferry service and take about 8 minutes to complete.
+Both commuters and sightseers use the ferry service and it takes about 8 minutes.

 The ferry departs at least once an hour during the day between the following times: